Waste Minimization & Diversion are Priorities

 Dickinson's single-stream recycling system accepts paper, cardboard, plastics (#1-7), glass and metals in all recycling receptacles.
 150 tons of materials, representing approximately one-fourth of our solid waste, is diverted from landfills by recycling at Dickinson each year.

-We also have programs for recycling electronic waste, batteries, and ink cartridges.
-These items are collected in a central location in the HUB and are then recycled by certified companies that meet the Environmental Protection Agency's (EPA) Responsible Recycling Practices (R2) and e-Stewards standards.
-The college also hosts a one-day collection for employees of the college.
+We also have programs for recycling electronic waste, batteries, and ink cartridges for college-generated waste.
+These smaller e-waste items are collected across campus, taken to a central storage facility and then recycled by certified companies that meet the Environmental Protection Agency's (EPA) Responsible Recycling Practices (R2) and e-Stewards standards.
+Facilities Management works with campus offices and departments to ensure these items are properly recycled.
+Offices and departments are asked to collect college-owned items and take them to the 5 North Orange Warehouse facility to ensure proper disposal.

 Plastic Bag & Film Recycling:

 There are three main locations for plastic bag recycling on campus, in the Kline Athletic Center, Kaufman Hall, and the HUB.
 The bins are conveniently placed alongside single-stream recycling receptacles for use by all Dickinsonians.
 This addition allowed us to divert plastics that cannot be included in the single-stream such as plastic shopping bags, food baggies, plastic wrap, athletic training wrap and ice bags.
 Through the GIANT Food program "Bags to Benches," they are then turned into park benches and donated to local communities.

 Paper use was reduced when unlimited free printing by students was replaced in 2009 by a policy that allows each student to print up to 600 pages without charge each semester and then charges a fee for printing beyond that amount.
 The revised policy cut student paper use by nearly 60%, saving an estimated $35,000 and 89 trees per year.
 A new print management system implemented in summer 2012 is reducing paper use by college faculty and staff.